Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who

 Peripheral Component Interconnect

 Peripheral Component Interconnect (PCI) is one of the latest developments in bus architecture and is the current standard for PC expansion cards.
 Intel developed and launched it as the expansion bus for the Pentium processor in 1993.
 It is a local bus like VESA, that is, it connects the CPU, memory, and peripherals to a wider, faster data pathway.

 PCI supports both 32-bit and 64-bit data width; it is compatible with 486s and Pentiums.
 The bus data width is equal to the processor, such as a 32-bit processor would have a 32 bit PCI bus, and operates at 33MHz.

 PCI was used in developing Plug and Play (PnP) and all PCI cards support PnP.
 This means a user can plug a new card into the computer, power it on and it will “self-identify” and “self-specify” and start working without manual configuration using jumpers.

-Unlike VESA, PCI supports bus mastering that is, the bus has some processing capability and thus the CPU spends less time processing data.
+Unlike VESA, PCI supports bus mastering.
+That means the bus has some processing capability and thus the CPU spends less time processing data.
 Most PCI cards are designed for 5v, but there are also 3v and dual-voltage cards.
 Keying slots used help to differentiate 3v and 5v cards and also to make sure that a 3v card is not slotted into a 5v socket and vice versa.

 The PCI Slots